METRORapid Silver Line

-The METRORapid Silver Line is a bus rapid transit line in Houston, Texas operated by METRO.
+The METRORapid Silver Line is a bus rapid transit (BRT) line in Houston, Texas operated by METRO.
 Opened August 23, 2020, the line connects the Uptown area of Houston, with dedicated lanes over nearly the entire length of the corridor.
 It serves the Northwest Transit Center, 8 stations along Post Oak Boulevard in Uptown, and the Westpark/Lower Uptown Transit Center.
 On internal METRO documents, the METRORapid Silver Line is designated as Route 433.

 The line was originally planned as a 4.7 mi extension of the METRORail light rail network under the name Uptown/Gold Line.
 Due to lack of funds, it was announced in early 2013 that the line would be constructed initially as a bus rapid transit line using three-door buses.
 The design features the ability to convert the line to light rail in the future.

 The Silver Line is the first segment of a planned 75 mile network of bus rapid transit service in Houston, branded as METRORapid.